Chart Color Schemes

 Cranebrook - Castlereagh has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Twenty projects identified by AreaSearch are expected to impact the area, significantly influenced by changes in local infrastructure.
-Key projects include Nepean Business Park, Cranebrook Retail Development, Nepean Business Park at Penrith Lakes Employment Lands (14-278 Old Castlereagh Road), and Cranebrook Village Shopping Centre Redevelopment.
-The following list details those considered most relevant.
+Twenty-two projects have been identified by AreaSearch that could impact the area, significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+Key projects include Nepean Business Park, Cranebrook Retail Development, Nepean Business Park located at 14-278 Old Castlereagh Road in Penrith Lakes Employment Lands, and Cranebrook Village Shopping Centre Redevelopment.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.